mattmook/native-for-reactnative/android/Exercise 6 - expo module.md

     - Define a function called getTotalPrice and return "£2.99"
     - Define a function called getTotalPriceAsync, sleep for 5 seconds with `sleep(5) and return "£3.78"

 1. Run the app:
     - npx expo run:android

+1. Optional bonus: Use Kotlin Coroutines for getTotalPriceAsync

 ## FAQ